kasimeka/GitOps-Golang_MySQL/README.md

 <sup>
-The restart is okay because the server doesn't wait for the database and crashes, and crashes and restarts (instead of init containers) are the most k8s-ish way of waiting for readiness.
+The restart is okay because the server doesn't wait for the database and crashes.
+And crashes and retries (instead of init containers) are the most k8s-ish way of waiting for readiness.
 </sup>